pyrsia/.github/contributing.md

 The `pyrsia` organization maintainers will review and help with merge accepted changes.

-### Project Board

-All open tickets related to ongoing work are tracked in a [project board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
-You can see upcomming, future and completed work [here](https://github.com/orgs/pyrsia/projects/2).

 ### Pull Request Approval

 All pull requests require: